Q1. Did you choose NTU/NUS Psych, and why?

 - NTU offered me the Nanyang Scholarship LOL.
 I missed the deadline for NUS’s scholarship, so watch out for that, and never assume deadlines.

-For purposes of full disclosure, my exact degree when I entered was Psychology with a 2nd Major in Biological Sciences.
+My exact degree when I entered was Psychology with a 2nd Major in Biological Sciences.
 Yes I have kinks for extra majors and no one can stop me.
 But I realised I wasn’t interested in the BS aspect of it after the first few weeks.
 So I wrote in to my course and school admin and had it promptly dropped (sorry Ngee Ann).
 It didn’t affect my scholarship – as long as I maintained a 3.5/5.0 GPA they didn’t care HAHAHAHA.
 And since you can apply for a 2nd Major in your second year (subject to good performance >4.0 GPA), I pivoted my focus towards Sociology as that was what I really wanted to do.
 For more details on 2nd Majors / minors in NTU see this post.

 Tar (NTU): The most important reason for me would be that NTU was the first one to offer me a full scholarship.
 Being young, eager, and having under-researched the options available, I grabbed the opportunity without giving it much thought.
 In hindsight, perhaps I should have waited for the offer from the other universities, and also considered the availability of other scholarship opportunities.
 With that said, I’m still grateful to NTU for the scholarship and it’s a great privilege.
 Another reason would be the direct honours program that was provided by NTU – I was not very keen on the idea of having to compete for the Psychology major in NUS.
 In terms of the characteristics of NTU that nudged me towards my decision was the vibes that I felt when I visited NTU during my NS days as I felt that the people were generally more laid-back and casual.